adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-saving-data-en_US.md

 We can test everything we've built so far without even starting to work on our LiveView!
 Since we've constructed a module `Lineup.Queue` that doesn't depend on anything related to the web, we can simply start an interactive terminal with our project's mix code and execute the function `create_ticket/2`.

-Using your terminal execture the command that follows the `$` prompt:
+Using your terminal execute the command that follows the `$` prompt:

 ```elixir
 $ iex -S mix